 This Christmas stocking sewing pattern was created by Rebecca Reid for Simply Sewing Magazine.
 Simply Sewing is a practical magazine for anyone who sews or wants to start – it’s full of original patterns to sew and it’s packed with tips and advice.
 Rebecca Reid is a sewing designer who regularly contributes patterns to Simply Sewing.
 She’s been sewing since she was a child and has worked for a range of craft magazines over the years.

 Looking for more Christmas sewing projects?
-Check out our list of 31 of the best free Christmas sewing patterns or if you’re looking for last-minute inspiration take a look at our 25 quick gifts to sew when you’re short of time.
+Check out our list of 34 of the best free Christmas sewing patterns or if you’re looking for last-minute inspiration take a look at our 25 quick gifts to sew when you’re short of time.
+We particularly love this adorable reindeer pattern designed by Lucy Ward!
 For new sewists, we’ve put together our 20 best sewing patterns for beginners.

 Unfortunately the Jo Clark fabric used is no longer available, but how about these other beautiful Christmas fabrics?

 We love this retro bauble design from Liberty!
 It combines vintage bauble designs to make a lively festive print – perfect for your Christmas stocking sewing pattern!

 This Adelajda Tana Lawn™ cotton from Liberty also has a strong vintage vibe.
 This pretty design would look fantastic with a pale pastel lining.
 If you’re not keen on these colours, you can find the same design in other shades on the Liberty website.

 This beautiful cotton from MyFabrics has a really fresh and contemporary feel.
 The geometric Christmas tree design is perfect for a Scandi-style stocking design.
 We love it in minty green, but it’s also available in white and pale pink.